ncoghlan/misc/notes/python3/questions_and_answers.rst

 published to make it crystal clear that the core development has no plans to make a third parallel release in the Python 2.x series.

+**March 2012**: The first alpha of Python 3.3 was published. :pep:`398` covers the details of the Python 3.3 release cycle.
+Notably, Python 3.3 restored support for Python 2 style Unicode literals after Armin Ronacher and other web framework developers pointed out that this was one change that the web frameworks couldn't handle on behalf of their users.
+:pep:`414` covers the detailed rationale for that change.

+**September 2012**: Six and half years after the inauguration of the Python 3000 project, Python 3.3 final was published as the first Python 3 release without a corresponding Python 2 feature release.

 **October 2012**: :pep:`430` was published, and the `online Python documentation <http://docs.python.org>`__ updated to present the Python 3 documentation by default.
 In order to preserve existing links, deep links